Spylee01/discordMusicBot/README.md

 NOTE: This bot will only work in one voice channel in one server at a time.
 Errors will occour otherwise.

-Known issues:
--The first song that plays will begin off-speed (usually quick) -Rarely songs will cut off early
+Known issues: The first song that plays will begin off-speed (usually faster) and rarely songs will cut off early